-Basically, if it’s not on this list then you probably shouldn’t drink it during a fast.
-Don’t be fooled by words like “zero calorie” drinks.
+Basically, if it’s not on this list, then you probably shouldn’t drink it during a fast.
+Don’t be fooled by words like “zero calories” drinks.
 Why?
-Because the artificial sweetener that is in inside those “zero calorie” drinks is equivalent to sugar.
-Sugar once ingested becomes carbs in the body and therefor you will be knocked out of your fasting window earlier than intended.
+Because the artificial sweetener that is inside those “zero calories” drinks is equivalent to sugar.
+Sugar once ingested becomes carbs in the body, and therefore you will be knocked out of your fasting window earlier than intended.

-Pretty straight forward however it still is worth mentioning.
-When fasting your stomach is empty.
+Pretty straight forward, however, it still is worth mentioning.
+When fasting, your stomach is empty.
 Alcohol on an empty stomach as we all know if always a bad choice.
-You become intoxicated faster, have worse hangovers and severe dehydration.
-Not to mention that many alcoholic drinks, specifically mixed drinks, wine and others have lots of calories which would thereby negate your fasting.
+You become intoxicated faster, have worse hangovers, and severe dehydration.
+Not to mention that many alcoholic drinks, especially mixed drinks, wine, and others, have lots of calories, which would thereby negate your fasting.

 Although juice can be very healthy if it is pure fruit juice, it is also full of sugar.
 Even natural sugars from the fruits themselves count.
 So, despite the vitamins and minerals you can get from pure fruit juices, keep it for your feeding time and not your fasting time.